dymmond/esmerald/docs/en/docs/application/settings.md

 In the example above we:

-1. Created a settings object derived from the main `EsmeraldAPISettings` and passed some defaults.
+1. Created a settings object derived from the main `EsmeraldSettings` and passed some defaults.
 1. Passed the `ChildEsmeraldSettings` into the `ChildEsmerald` instance.
 2. Passed the `ChildEsmerald` into the `Esmerald` application.